martonpaulo/portfolio/README.md

 - [ ] improve SEO with metadata from Directus API
 - [ ] integrate Cloudflare Analytics
 - [ ] integrate Google Analytics for all shared links
-- [ ] add a footer with social media links
 - [ ] enhance the design with personal photos

 ---